Louise Harnby | Crime Fiction and Thriller Editor

 Chief Executive Officer: Louise Harnby

-Marketing Director: Louise Harnby
+Marketing and Communications Director: Louise Harnby

 Web Developer: Louise Harnby